 7.65.14 All other unclassified personnel shall be granted vacation leave of three weeks, or 15 working days.
 Vacation time shall be allowed to accumulate to a maximum of 30 working days.
 (Pres.
 Memo 72-7-9)

 7.65.15 All classified personnel shall be granted vacation in conformity with state and Civil Service regulations.

-7.65.16 When the service of any employee is terminated by resignation, death, dismissal or other cause, if such employee shall not have used actual vacation time equal to the vacation credits outstanding on his/her account, he/she or his/her estate, shall be entitled to receive full pay for each day of vacation leave to his/her credit as of the date of termination, with the following exception: if an employee requests release from his/her contract before the end of the fiscal year, he/she shall forfeit all vacation credits for that and any credits previously accumulated in excess of 22 days.
+7.65.16 When the service of any employee is terminated by resignation, death, dismissal or other cause, if such employee shall not have used actual vacation time equal to the vacation credits outstanding on the employee’s account, the person or the person’s estate, shall be entitled to receive full pay for each day of vacation leave to the employee’s credit as of the date of termination, with the following exception: if employees request release from their contract before the end of the fiscal year, they shall forfeit all vacation credits for that and any credits previously accumulated in excess of 22 days. #21-22-6

 7.70.10 Retirement Program.
 Full-time members of the faculty and administrative staff who are exempt from the merit system of the State of Rhode Island shall be required to participate in the Teachers Insurance and Annuity Association (TIAA) retirement program after two years of service and attainment of age 30.
 Employees who are members of the Rhode Island Employee Retirement System at the time of employment shall be exempted.
 Participation is permitted, on a voluntary basis, on completion of two years of employment for eligible employees under 30 years of age.

 7.70.11 The two-year preliminary service period shall be waived for an eligible employee who owns a retirement annuity, issued by TIAA, at the time of employment; for an eligible member of the faculty, 30 years of age or over, who has five years of teaching experience; or for an eligible member of the administrative staff, 30 years of age or over, who has five years of experience in college administration or university employment.